 Batman: Arkham Knight

-Batman: Arkham Knight didn’t have the best of starts on PC, with many players encountering poor performance and a multitude of game-breaking bugs, covered in our initial ‘what’s happening with our Batman Arkham Knight review‘ post.
-After several patches and easier access to better hardware, Arkham Knight is now an enjoyable entry for PC players – though that wasn’t the case when we did get around to our proper Arkham Knight review.
-Thankfully, years later, none of these issues remains.
+Batman: Arkham Knight didn’t have the best of starts on PC.
+However, after several patches and easier access to better hardware, Arkham Knight is now an enjoyable entry for PC players – though that wasn’t the case when we did get around to our proper Arkham Knight review.
+Thankfully, years later, none of these issues remain.

 Batman: Arkham Origins

 Batman: Arkham Origins was the first entry in the franchise not made by Rocksteady Studios, taking players back to events before the first two games.
 It sees Batman in his early crime-fighting days, hunted by assassins and a corrupt police force.

 While one of the less memorable entries in the Arkham franchise, Batman: Arkham Origins is still an interesting take on the superhero.
 It’s not quite an origin story, but it offers some new perspectives on Batman and the world he’s trying to protect.

 Released alongside the main game, Batman: Arkham Origins Blackgate was originally a handheld-only title.
 Receiving an enhanced port for PC less than a year later, Blackgate is a side-scroller instead of a fully open-world game.

 While this limitation is clearly due to the original hardware, Blackgate was developed for, most of what you’d expect from an Arkham game is still present.
 You’ll be using gadgets for area traversal, taking down gangs with Batman’s usual agility, and the story introduces some mainstay characters during its short runtime.